 Trade in Steel

-After showing a general general downward trend to 2013, Russian exports have rebounded strongly over the past two years, likely driven by the deteriorating domestic demand for steel following the collapse in the Oil and Gas sector, on which the country relies.
+After showing a general general downward trend to 2013, Russian exports have rebounded strongly over the past three years, likely driven by the deteriorating domestic demand for steel following the collapse in the Oil and Gas sector, on which the country relies.

 Following the 12% fall in Ukrainian exports in 2014, as a result of the well documented unrest in the East of the country, exports fell further in 2015, by 18% making 2015 the lowest export year since 1998.
+There was a recovery in 2016 but amounted to less than 3%.